jillesvangurp/geogeometry/README.md

 }
 ```

-and then add the dependency :
+and then add the dependency:

 ```kotlin
 implementation("com.github.jillesvangurp:geogeometry:<VERSION>")